Suggestions for CDs Who Are Bisexual or Homosexual

 other get together in the same home for the purpose of having

 A ménage à trois can be either F-F-M or M-M-F. On September 26, 2015, Cosmopolitan Magazine published an article entitled “Why Are So Many Couples Having Threesomes?”
 Part of the answer is a desire for sexual variety.
 It is an enjoyable adjunct to marriage.
 In addition, by its nature, a ménage à trois includes some homosexuality and some adultery.
-Many married couples have no problem with a limited amount of homosexuality and adultery, which they see as spicing up their sex lives.
-A ménage à trois adds pizazz, energy, and vitality to what otherwise would be a habitual routine.
+Many married couples have no problem with a limited amount of homosexuality and adultery, which they see as spicing up their lives.
+A ménage à trois adds pizazz, energy, and vitality to what otherwise would be a repetitive routine.

 If You Can’t Beat Them, Join Them!